 Can Material Grace Help Us Grow in Our Lives?

 God’s words are crystal clear.
-If we’re just focused on enjoying God’s mercy and grace, not only will we be unable to be freed from our corrupt dispositions, but we won’t grow in our lives, nor will our faith, love, and obedience possibly be perfected.
+If we’re just focused on enjoying God’s mercy and grace, not only will we be unable to be freed from our corrupt dispositions, but we won’t grow in our spiritual lives, nor will our faith, love, and obedience possibly be perfected.
 The Bible says, “The prosperity of fools shall destroy them” (Proverbs 1:32).
 If we live constantly within a comfortable environment without any trials or refinement, our hearts will gradually grow distant from God and we’ll be very likely to become depraved as a result of our greed for creature comforts.
 We’ll live within our corrupt dispositions with our bellies full of food and our minds empty of worries, ultimately accomplishing nothing, frittering away our lives.
 It’s just like being a parent—if you always coddle your child and are forgiving and tolerant no matter what they do wrong, at what point will that child be able to change their negative traits and mature?
 So, a comfortable environment is not at all beneficial for our growth in life; on the contrary, it will make us greedier and greedier for enjoyments of the flesh and we’ll just constantly demand God’s grace and blessings, becoming ever-more selfish, greedy, evil, and deceitful.
 If we want to escape from our corrupt disposition and become people in accord with God’s will, we cannot be content with basking in God’s grace and blessings and believing in God in a comfortable environment, but we must also go through more trials and refinement.
 That is the only way we can get rid of our corrupt dispositions and be cleansed by God.

 How to Go Through Trials and refinement